 Herbal Remedies and Hot Toddies

-I believe that beyond the usual hops and barley of beer, the juniper berries in gin, and the celery which serves as a garnish in a Bloody Mary, that the casual imbiber has little to no knowledge of the variety of other drink ingredients which come from nature.
+Beyond the usual hops and barley of beer, the juniper berries in gin, and the celery which serves as a garnish in a Bloody Mary, the casual imbiber has little to no knowledge of the variety of other drink ingredients which come from nature.
 One such classification I'd like to discuss today would be herbs.
-Just these plants alone can provide a tantalizing array of intriguing flavors and earthen accents to one's drink, giving yet another purpose and reason to start an herb garden.
+Just these plants alone can provide a tempting array of intriguing flavors and earthen accents to one's drink, giving yet another purpose and reason to start an herb garden.

 Starter Herbs for the Earthen Drinking Enthusiast